Longshore Workers

 For more information on available port employment, you can contact port employers or the following:

-The next step is to contact the Commission to make an appointment, by emailing [email protected].
-Please include your name, contact information and a copy of their sponsorship letter.
-Once we receive that initial email, the Commission will contact you to schedule an appointment.
+After you have received a sponsorship letter, the next step is to contact the Commission to start the application process by emailing [email protected].
+Please include your name, contact information and a copy of your sponsorship letter.
+Once we receive that initial email, the Commission will contact you with fingerprinting instructions.

 Proof Requirements